DEP3-Crystal/Indrit-Vaka_General/OnMediaStore_3/README.md

-# On media store part 2
+# On media store part 3
 This is an online media store exercise.
 This exercise saves and loads orders from
 * Json file
 * Property file

-The order class has a list of disk(DigitalVideoDisc)
+The order class has a list of Media(Disk and Book)

 Each disk has:
 * title